danielm322/CourseraCapstoneProject_Daniel/Description.md

 ******

-#### Hoe to use the Application
+#### How to use the Application

 Enter text freely in upper-case or lower-case, and three predictions will appear below as you finish typing every word.
+Please note that periods are treated always as end-of-sentence markers, so abbreviations like Mr. or Mrs. should be typed without the period, i.e.: Mr or Mrs.

 ******